 So, for example, someone who has become a "public charge," or reliant on government financial assistance, then spent more than 180 days outside the United States, could be refused reentry.

 Even without having been away from the country for 180 days or more, however, a returning LPR who has been arrested for and/or convicted of a crime may be denied admission to the United States.
 That's because many crimes make an LPR "deportable" and/or "inadmissible," both of which are grounds for refusing U.S. entry.
 The commission of certain crimes, just like remaining outside the U.S. for more than 180 days, can make the LPR as inadmissible as one who does not enjoy the protections of LPR status.
 Even incidents that happened a long time ago can cause admissibility problems for non-citizens.

 You will likely have about two weeks in which to prepare for a deferred inspection appointment.
 This might be an excellent time to hire an attorney.
 The high-stakes task ahead will require preparing documents and evidence to overcome whatever doubts the CBP officer had about your inadmissibility to the United States.
 The attorney can also look into the likelihood that you will be detained by U.S. immigration authorities, and present any defenses to removal from the United States.

-In the case of an arrest record, for example, you would be asked to bring certified copies of the dispositions.
+If you have a criminal arrest record, for example, you would be asked to bring certified copies of the dispositions.
 (But in this case, it would be crucial to get an attorney to analyze these, to see whether the crime is of a type that makes you inadmissible.)
-Or, if CBP is wrong about the existence of arrests on your record, you would want to bring a certified police clearance letter from the municipality where you live, stating that you have no arrest record.
+Or, if CBP is wrong about the existence of arrests on your record, you would want to obtain a certified police clearance letter from the municipality where you live, stating that you have no arrest record.